AdobeDocs/workfront.en/help/quicksilver/workfront-basics/navigate-workfront/search/reference-number-of-objects.md

 >[!IMPORTANT]
 >
->* Workfront assigns reference numbers continuously across all customers and all objects.&nbsp;For example, when you create a task, Workfront might assign it a reference number of 00005.
+>* Workfront assigns reference numbers continuously across all customers and all objects.
+For example, when you create a task, Workfront might assign it a reference number of 00005.
 If another customer creates a project next, their project might receive the next available reference number, for example 00006.
 If you create an issue next, your issue might receive the reference number 00007, and so forth.
 >* You cannot control the sequence of reference numbers for any objects in Workfront.
 The sequence is always controlled by our database.
 >